RHagenson/2019-01-03-UNO/_episodes/06-working-with-files.md

 {: .output}

-The `-n` option to either of these commands can be used to print the first or last `n` lines of a file.
+The `-n` option to either of these commands can be used to print the first or last number lines of a file.

 ~~~
 $ head -n 1 SRR098026.fastq